Teaching children with kinesthetic learning styles?

-Using these kinesthetic activities for children will help keep your child engaged in learning.
+Using kinesthetic activities for kids with kinesthetic learning styles will help keep your child engaged in learning.

-Additionally, if you are building a multi-sensory learning plan for your child, add one of these activities to your auditory and visual activities to engage all of your child’s senses in learning.
+If you are building a multi-sensory learning plan for your child, add one of these activities to your auditory and visual activities to engage all of your child’s senses in learning.
 When you’ve chosen your kinesthetic learning styles activities, then move on to the next step to choose tactile learning activities for your child.

-Kinesthetic Learning Activities:
+Kinesthetic Learning Styles based Activities:

 To continue creating a multisensory learning unit, select a Kinesthetic learning activity to use in teaching your child, and add it to your prior auditory and visual learning activities.